gateio/gateapi-php/docs/Api/SpotApi.md

 Retrieve order book

-Order book will be sorted by price from high to low on bids; low to high on asks
+Market depth buy orders are sorted by price from high to low, sell orders are reversed are reversed

 ### Example